 - 4.2.1 Housing needs provided in West Popkum.
 Anticipated housing needs in Popkum-Bridal Falls will be addressed through development and redevelopment of SUBURBAN RESIDENTIAL lands. - 4.2.2 Second dwellings.
-Second dwellings such as garden suites, carriage houses, secondary suites and second residences may be considered by the Regional Board consistent with the adopted FVRD Policy Secondary Dwellings in the Electoral Areas on the basis that they may provide opportunities to expand the availability of affordable, rental, and/or accessible housing in the community.
-However, in AGRICULTURAL areas farm use is a priority and residential uses are limited under the Agricultural Land Commission Act and its regulations.
-Evaluation may include: - a. land use and zoning regulations; - b. servicing requirements and feasibility; - c. location of secondary housing; and, - d. siting considerations. - 4.2.3 Second dwellings in new development.
-The Regional Board will support and encourage consideration of secondary dwellings for new neighbourhood developments where appropriate levels of service can be properly calculated and accommodated during the development of new water, sewer, and storm systems in addition to consideration for adequate parking, road width, and privacy measures. - 4.2.4 Caregiver use.
-Accessory Family Residential Use zoning conditions should be reviewed by the Regional Board to allow the caregiver to reside in the accessory residence. - 4.2.5 Development land evaluation.
+Second dwellings such as garden suites, carriage houses, secondary suites and second residences may be considered by the Regional Board in areas designated AGRICULTURAL, LIMITED USE, RURAL, and SUBURBAN RESIDENTIAL subject to zoning amendment.
+However, in AGRICULTURAL areas farm use is a priority and residential uses are limited under the regulations and policies of the Agricultural Land Commission.
+Evaluation may include, and the following issues: - a. land use and zoning regulations; - b. servicing requirements and feasibility; - c. location of secondary housing; and, - d. siting considerations. - 4.2.3 Caregiver use.
+Accessory Family Residential Use zoning conditions should be reviewed by the Regional Board to allow the caregiver to reside in the accessory residence. - 4.2.4 Development land evaluation.
 Residential development will be directed away from agricultural lands, lands susceptible to hazards, lands with severe limitations for ground-based disposal of sewage, or connection to community sewage system, and lands with building or road foundation limitations unless adequate measures are taken to mitigate associated issues.